hdbookie/hdbookie/README.md

 # Hey, I'm Hunter 👋

 I'm an AI Engineer, founder, and athlete based in South Brazil.
-I build tools that actually help people — especially freelancers, small business owners, and professionals looking to work smarter.
+I build tools that actually help people — especially freelancers, corporate businesses, and professionals looking to work smarter.

 ## 🌊 What I'm Working On